GenericMappingTools/gmt/doc/rst/source/sample1d.rst

     gmt sample1d profiles.tdgmb -N1 -Fa -T1 > profiles_equi_d.tdgmb

-To resample the file depths.dt at positions listed in the file grav_pos.dg, using a cubic spline for the interpolation, use::
+To resample the file depths.txt at positions listed in the file grav_pos.dg, using a cubic spline for the interpolation, use::

     gmt sample1d depths.txt -Tgrav_pos.dg -Fc > new_depths.txt